halimus/laravel-rest-api/README.md

 # Laravel 5 REST API

-very sophisticated REST API using Laravel 5.4, you can find all what you need in this example to create an API for dream.
+Very sophisticated REST API using Laravel 5.4, you can find all what you need in this example to create an API for dream.

 - We use in this Example :